hyperbrew/bolt-figma/README.md

 - Setup with TypeScript Definitions for Figma in UI and Code Contexts
 - Optimized Build Size
 - Bundling in UI and Code contexts

-Pending Features:
+- Spin a up a new project in Svete, React, or Vue

-- Spin a up a new project in Svete, React, or Vue (pending, Svelte-only for now)
+- Easily configure in figma.config.ts

-- Easily configure in figma.config.ts (pending)
+#### Pending Features:

 - Easy Package to ZIP archive with sidecar assets (pending)
 - GitHub Actions ready-to-go for zip Releases (pending)